 Even if we have potential offerings that address marketplace or client needs, competitors may be more successful at selling similar services they offer, including to companies that are our clients.
-Some competitors are more established in certain markets, and that may make executing our growth strategy to expand in these markets more challenging.
-Additionally, competitors may also offer more aggressive contractual terms, which may affect our ability to win work.
+Some competitors are more established in certain markets, and may make executing our growth strategy to expand in these markets more challenging.
+Additionally, competitors may also offer more aggressive pricing or contractual terms, which may affect our ability to win work.
 Our future performance is largely dependent on our ability to compete successfully and expand in the markets we currently serve.
 If we are unable to compete successfully, we could lose market share and clients to competitors, which could materially adversely affect our results of operations.

 In addition, we may face greater competition due to consolidation of companies in the technology sector through strategic mergers, acquisitions or teaming arrangements.
 Consolidation activity may result in new competitors with greater scale, a broader footprint or offerings that are more attractive than ours.
-Over time, our access to certain technology products and services may be reduced as a result of this consolidation.
-The technology companies described above, including many of our alliance partners, are increasingly able to offer services related to their software, platform, cloud migration and other solutions, or are developing software, platform, cloud migration and other solutions that require integration services to a lesser extent.
+New services or technologies offered by competitors, ecosystem partners or new entrants may make our offerings less differentiated or less competitive when compared to other alternatives, which may adversely affect our results of operations.
+The technology companies described above, including many of our ecosystem partners, are increasingly able to offer services related to their software, platform, cloud migration and other solutions, or are developing software, platform, cloud migration and other solutions that require integration services to a lesser extent or replace them in their entirety.
 These more integrated services and solutions may represent more attractive alternatives to clients than some of our services and solutions, which may materially adversely affect our competitive position and our results of operations.